limshoonkit/WFGY/ProblemMap/Atlas/atlas-to-ai-adapter-v1.md

 - all prompts, platforms, and contexts behave identically
 - all future compact forms are already optimized
 - the adapter already contains the full repair system
-- the adapter replaces the atlas core
+- the adapter replaces the Atlas core
 - the adapter replaces the casebook
 - no future adapter patching is needed

 Atlas-to-AI Adapter v1 claims only that:

-> the first stable AI-facing routing and diagnosis layer of the atlas now exists and is strong enough to freeze as a formal reusable version
+> the first stable AI-facing routing and diagnosis layer of the Atlas now exists and is strong enough to freeze as a formal reusable version

 ---